Affiliate links on Android Authority may earn us a commission. Learn more.

 How to download music on Android

 Streaming music services are convenient, but sometimes you want to have your music files available locally.
-Whether that’s because you’re outside of the range of cell towers or want to save some data, here’s how to download music on Android devices.
+Whether that’s because you’re outside of the range of cell towers or want to save some data, here’s how to download music on Android devices from various music apps.

 Spotify: Add the tracks you want to download to a playlist, then select Download in that playlist